About the Alpine INE-W970HD

 - Phone & Messages: You'll be able to make calls, return missed calls, and listen to voicemails through the Alpine receiver.
 Siri can also help you do all these things.
 In addition, Siri can send, read, and reply to your text messages for you; so you never have to look at your iPhone while driving.

-- Music Library: Access your artists, song, playlists, and iTunes Radio on your iPhone using the Alpine receiver's touchscreen.
+- Music Library: Access your favorite artists, song, playlists from Apple Music on your iPhone using the Alpine receiver's touchscreen.
 Or, just tell Siri what you'd like to listen to.
 The head unit's touchscreen will display song/artist information, as well as album art in the background.

 - Apps: CarPlay also supports additional audio apps that you've downloaded to your iPhone for enjoying music, radio, sports, news, podcasts, & audiobooks (subscriptions and fees may apply).
 Control these apps from the head unit's touchscreen just like you would from your iPhone.
 Current supported apps include:

 - Apple HomeKit Compatible: CarPlay now supports control of Apple HomeKit enabled devices (sold separately) through Siri.
 Using CarPlay in your vehicle, you can ask Siri to close or open your garage door, turn on or off home lighting, increase or decrease the temperature of your thermostat, as well as control select functions of other Apple HomeKit enabled devices and appliances.
 Click here for a list of compatible Apple HomeKit products.